almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] IDEA for fixing terrain nav meshing: Compare close polygons for XZ overlap, and if they overlap then push the lower polygon vertices back so from above they do not appear to overlap (easier said than done).
 - [ ] Set up vehicle suspensions to get random impulses at low speeds when on terrain
 - [ ] Match moon's mie power to moon illuminance.